OneBit74/ezpz/reference.md

 1. graph_option_show_failures: when this type is provided the parse tree will also contain nodes of failed parse attempts
 2. graph_option_show_all: when this type is provided you dont have to provide any parser types yourself.
 Every parser is recorded.

+When you have finished parsing with this context.
+Call the print member function.
+The text output can be given to [dot](https://linux.die.net/man/1/dot), which does the actual drawing of the graph.
 ### **cin_context**
 This context buffers characters from std::cin.